-The National Hansen's Disease (Leprosy) Research Program at the Louisiana State University School of Veterinary Medicine in Baton Rouge conducts and supports research in the causes, diagnosis, prevention and cure of Hansen's disease and tuberculosis — aimed at the global elimination of Hansen's disease (leprosy).
+The National Hansen's Disease (Leprosy) Laboratory Research Program at the Louisiana State University School of Veterinary Medicine in Baton Rouge, Louisiana conducts and supports research in the causes, diagnosis, prevention and treatment of Hansen's disease — aimed at the global elimination of Hansen's disease (leprosy).

-This research has led to the development and implementation of many of the newer sophisticated cell and molecular biology tools used today to study human disease.
+This Laboratory Research program has led to the development and implementation of many of the newer sophisticated cell and molecular biology tools used today to study human disease.
 It plays an integral role in the quest for a more complete understanding of Hansen's disease and translation of basic research findings into an internationally coordinated program designed to improve prevention and treatment.

 Hansen's Disease (Leprosy) (Centers for Disease Control & Prevention)